 - 2 cups (240 g) icing sugar

-Preheat the oven to 350°F (180°C) and line two large loaf pans with parchment paper.
+Preheat the oven to 350°F (180°C) and line two small loaf pans or 1 larger one with parchment paper.

 In a food processor, place the invert sugar (or corn syrup) and eggs and blend until the mixture is light and frothy.
 (Alternatively, you can use a stand mixer fitted with a paddle attachment.)
 Once the mixture starts to get fluffy, slowly stream in the sugar and continue to blend until it’s starts to get pale in colour.

 - In a separate bowl, mix together the flour, baking powder, and salt, then sift twice to make sure everything is well combined.
 Slowly pour the dry ingredients into the food processor, add the lemon zest, and process until everything is combined.
 Continue to process and slowly add in the olive oil until fully emulsified.

 Scrape the batter into the parchment-lined loaf pans and bake for (20-30 min if using mini pans) 50-60 minutes for 8x4 inch loaf or until golden brown and a wooden skewer inserted into the cake comes out clean.
 If after about 30-40 minutes the top is browning too much, tent a piece of aluminum foil over top and continue baking.

 - Remove the loaves from the oven and brush with the lemon syrup while still hot.
 Allow to cool in pan 10 min then remove and brush rest of it with the lemon syrup and then allow it to cool completely on cooling rack.

 - Make the lemon glaze: Whisk the lemon juice and icing sugar together until fully blended.
 The glaze should be thick but still pourable.
 If necessary, add more sugar or lemon juice until you reach the desired consistency.

 - Drizzle the glaze over the cooled loaves/ loaf and allow to set for 20-30 min before slicing and serving.